 He says retailers should clearly prioritise the brand propositions they want to deliver and excel in communicating these perceptions consistently to the customer.
-'Every touchpoint is an opportunity to stengthen the brand and customer loyalty,' says Tim.
+'Every touchpoint is an opportunity to strengthen the brand and customer loyalty,' says Radley.
 'Don't spend money on museums, spend on theatres!'

 The importance of theatre was certainly a key theme of Radley's presentation.
 'Spend money on creating amazing brand boxes and theatre.'

 Next to present was Dr Valerie Wilson Trower, lecturer at London College of Fashion, who explored luxury in VM.
 Following on from an article she wrote for August Retail Focus, Wilson Trower explored many examples of brands creating a sense of luxury in store, from the staircase at the London Waterstones flagship to the mix of colourful Italian marble in the Celine concession at Selfridges.
 Using several examples of established brands that span 100-plus years, she also noted that 'luxury need not only be from the past.'

 She discussed how, as humans, we are programmed to be interested in any human actions, and used a previous window scheme at Barrie in Paris as an example, where three mannequins were holding a basket of linen and doing an every task – the washing.